OfficialMatteoPiras/Magistrale/Convex/Convex Optimization.md

 A point $x\in\mathbb R^n$ is the vertex of a non-empty polyhedron
 $$P=\{x|Ax=b,x\geq0\} \iff x \text{ is a b.f.s. of the system } Ax=b$$
+##### Corollary
+If the feasible set $P$ of a linear program is bounded and non-empty, then there exists at least one b.f.s.
 ##### Proof
 - $x$ is a b.f.s. associated with a basis $B$
 - it is a set of variables (not vectors)